Mexican Independence Day - How To Host Your Own Party

 These three popular Mexican drinks are equally as popular on Independence Day, especially since when lined up next to each other they make the Mexican flag colours!

-• Agua de Jaimaca is made by boiling hibiscus flowers in water and adding sugar, before straining and cooling the drink.
+• Agua de Jaimaca is made by boiling hibiscus flowers in water & adding sugar, before straining & cooling the drink.

-• Horchata is a traditional rice milk drink, flavoured with cinnamon and vanilla.
+• Horchata is a traditional rice milk drink, flavoured with cinnamon & vanilla.

-• Agua de Limon is made by blending limes with water and sugar.
+• Agua de Limon is made by blending limes with water & sugar.

 Putting a jug of each on your independence day feast table will make you a very popular host.
 You can always mix them with tequila as well if you want a little more punch!